-This bursary is for Home/UK undergraduates ordinarily resident in England who have experience of being in local authority care, are irreconcilably estranged from their family or have unpaid caring responsibilities.
+This bursary is for Home/UK undergraduates ordinarily resident in England who have experience of being in local authority care, are irreconcilably estranged from their family or have unpaid young adult carer responsibilities.

-If you are a new Home/UK undergraduate student starting at City in 2022/23 and can demonstrate you fall into any of the following three categories, you may be eligible for the City Cares Bursary:
+If you are a new Home/UK undergraduate student starting at City and can provide evidence that you fall into any of the following three categories, you may be eligible for the City Cares Bursary:

 - You live or have lived in care and are still receiving support from your local authority